 #21- Solar power isn't just a daytime deal—you can store energy from the sun's rays in salt and use it at night too[ref]

-#23- Roughly 38 per cent of the U.S. corn crop was diverted to the production of ethanol for gasoline in 2018, up from 20 per cent in 2006[ref]
+#23- Roughly 40 percent of the US corn crop was diverted to the production of ethanol for gasoline, up from 20 percent in 2006[ref]

-#24- Assuming intermediate efficiency, solar photovoltaic (PV) modules covering 0.6per cent of U.S. land area could meet national electricity demand[ref]
+#24- Assuming intermediate efficiency, solar photovoltaic (PV, or solar panels) modules covering 0.6per cent of US land area could meet national electricity demand[ref]

 #25- More energy from the sun falls on the earth in one hour than the amount everyone in the world use in a year[ref]